MichaelRallo/OOComparison/Interface-and-Protocols.md

         }
     }
 ```
-The AbstractExample class serves only to specefy to the classes that inherit it that they need to have a concrete implementation of a function ```f()```.
-This serves an equivilant purpose to an interface.
+The AbstractExample class serves only to specify to the classes that inherit it that they need to have a concrete implementation of a function ```f()```.
+This serves an equivalent purpose to an interface.